 Masterclasses with Kim Kashkashian, Georg Frederic Haas, the Parker Quartet, the Borremeo Quartet, the Miró Quartet, the Emerson Quaret, Carol Rodland, Steve Dann, and Andrew Manze.

 As a teaching artist, Eve is currently faculty at the Longy School of Music of Bard College in the Teaching Artist Program.
 Past experiences include her work from 2014-16 on an ArtScience investigation with TERC, the Boston Arts Academy, and the Broad Institute.
 She has trained as a teaching artist at Lincoln Center Education and the Longy School of Music of Bard College.

 Eve has performed as principal violist with Boston’s Symphony Nova, the Banff Festival Orchestra, and the Longy Conservatory Orchestra.
 She can be heard performing with a number of ensembles including the Vermont Symphony Orchestra, Portland Symphony, Boston Modern Orchestra Project, the New Bedford Symphony, Equillibrium Ensemble, Juventas New Music Ensemble, and the Isabella Ensemble.

 Eve received her Master of Music degree at the Longy School of Music as a student of Dimitri Murrath and was the recipient of the President’s Award for Teaching Artistry.
 She graduated Magna Cum Laude from the University of Massachusetts Amherst where she was a student of Elizabeth Chang and the recipient of the Julian Olevsky Scholarship and the 2010 Concerto Competition Winner.
 Eve served as the manager of the Longy Conseratory Orchestra from 2012-2015.
-She is currently in training to become a certified Feldenkrais practitioner and teaches Suzuki violin and viola privately in Jamaica Plain.
+She teaches Suzuki violin and viola privately in Jamaica Plain.